 Essential Oil Wellness Advocate?
 Essential Oil Mamma?
-Why You Should Get Certified… Nationally Certified
+Massage Therapist?
+Here is Why You Should Get Certified… Nationally Certified!

 So you’re a big fan of essential oils, diffusers, and looking at hours of Pinterest blend recipes to bookmark for later.
-You’re wanting to learn more; more than what you are getting from the blogs and oil websites.
+You’re wanting to learn more, more than the foundations of aromatherapy.

-You want to know what the differences are between Roman Chamomile and German Chamomile or what constituents are and how you can choose an essential oil based on them.
-You’ve decided.
-You’re going to get certified.
+You want to know what the differences are between Roman Chamomile and German Chamomile.
+What constituents are and how you can choose an essential oil based on them.
+You want to learn how to create your own aromatherapy blends.

-There’s a wicked truth out there in the world of aromatherapy and essential oils; anyone that has taken a course in aromatherapy, whether it was 30 minutes or the 250 hours for a Level 2 Clinical course, can call themselves certified if there was a certificate issued.
+There’s a wicked truth out there in the world of aromatherapy and essential oils.
+Anyone that has taken a course in aromatherapy, whether it was 30 minutes or the 250 hours for a Level 2 Clinical course, can call themselves certified if there was a certificate of completion issued.

 Having a certificate and being nationally certified are completely different things.
 Nationally certified aromatherapists have the training to practice their craft.